 Visualizing Your ChangeKeep your change plans, and status updates, visible.

 This is the most important practice of Lean Change Management.
 Make your change plan, progress and feedback visible.
-Encourage change stakeholders to meet in front of the wall instead of having status reports and PPT files.
-They don’t work.
-No, they don’t.
-And no one is reading them.
-Yes I’m being purposely snarky.
+Encourage change stakeholders to meet in front of the wall.
+The purpose is to create meaningful conversations face-to-face wherever possible.

 Stories and Examples